DebayoTomisin/DebayoTomisin/README.md

 ### Hi there 👋

-🔭 I’m currently building software for startups and building capacity so most things are private, bear with me🤞
+🔭 I’m currently building software for startups.
+On the journey to self-discovery, so most things are private (for now), bear with me🤞  but you can reach me at debayotomisin07@gmail.com 📫

 🌱 I’m currently learning Behavioural driven development, React Native and system design.
 I'm also incoperating principles that can make a part of the pragmatic programmer circle💻